 For our reviews, we score each component of a game out of 100%, before assigning an overall score to the game.
-The overall score is not necessarily an average of the component scores, but this is left to the discretion of the reviewer.
+The overall score is not necessarily an average of the component scores, and instead is left to the discretion of the reviewer.
 Our 1-100% scale is generally modeled after academic grading systems, wherein numbers below 60% are generally at or near “failing.”
-For a full overview of our standard scoring system, see our handy chart:
+For a full overview of our scoring system, see our handy chart:

 The RPGFan Editor’s Choice Award designates exceptional games, either because they introduce new ideas that push RPGs or adventure titles in a new direction, or simply because they deliver an absolutely solid experience in general.